TatarianGIT/SongTogetherBackend/README.md

 # Backend for SongTogether

-A web application that allows users to listen to music simultaneously.
+SongTogether is a web application that allows users to listen to music simultaneously.

 ### Dashboard preview:
 <img src="images/dashboard.png" alt="Dashboard Preview" width="60%">